seiyria/soa-autofarm/README.md

 # TODO (Now)

-* Auto-host when have stamina
+* Single Player Story Farm
-  * Event - requires --specific-mission and --specific-event
+  * Event - requires --specific-mission and --specific-event (support map and list)
   * Mission - always click the current mission in the center
 * Add test to validate that each WINDOW_STATE has a WINDOW_CLICKS, WINDOW_INFORMATION, and WINDOW_TRANSITION entry.